Integrated Care Clinical Pharmacist/Lead

 Main duties of the job

-Key responsibilities of the role will include structured medication review in line with the NHS England Network DES, multidisciplinary meetings and reviews, integration with local community pharmacies and the acute Trust to improve patient care.
+Key responsibilities of the role will include chronic disease and medication review in line with the NHS England Network DES, multidisciplinary meetings and reviews, integration with local community pharmacies and the acute Trust to improve patient care.

 The post is Agenda for Change Band 7/8A.
 Candidates who demonstrate all of the competencies required of Advanced Stage 1 of the Royal Pharmaceutical Society's Advanced Pharmacy Framework (APF) will be appointed at Band 8A.
 If appointed at Band 7, to progress to Band 8a the post-holder must achieve all of the competencies required of Advanced Stage 1 of the Royal Pharmaceutical Society's Advanced Pharmacy Framework (APF).
 We expect that will be achievable via the CPPE Primary Care Pharmacy Education Pathway within 2 years of appointment but extensions will be granted in exceptional circumstances.
 If a post-holder fails to meet the required competencies within the agreed timescale we will endeavour to redeploy them within the Pharmacy Directorate.
 There is no expectation that you will submit your portfolio for RPS Faculty accreditation unless you wish to do so.
 The cost of RPS Faculty accreditation will be your responsibility and not that of the Trust.